If you want to build a richer user interface with Sitefinity .NET Core Renderer, you can do this by adding client-side functionality.

 RootLayout.chtml, inside it you can reference a script in the following way:

-In the widget template
+Reference scripts and styles in the widget template

 For example, if your widget is named